ArrowrIcon Home icon

 Early 1900s scales suitable for weighing out grain, as used by corn chandlers

-The pan of these scales is ideally shaped for digging into a sack of loose material, like grain or sacks of potatoes.
+The pan of these scales is ideally shaped for digging into a sack of loose material, like sacks of grain or potatoes.
 They would have been used by corn chandlers and greengrocers.
 Photographed at Tilford Rural Life Centre.

 Tea merchant in the early 1900s carrying the pan of scales suitable for digging out tea from a sack